• How satisfied are you?

 What does the survey ask?

 The UMAY survey asks students to answer a broad array of questions about their undergraduate experience.
 To cover as many topics as possible, the survey consists of a core set of questions and four additional modules.
 All students who take the survey see the core questions; then they are randomly assigned to take one of the four modules.
 The survey changes very little from year to year.
-View a copy of the 2014 survey.
-A quick way to see an overview of the topics covered in the survey would be to review the table of contents provided in the Class of 2013 summary.
+View a copy of the 2017 survey or look at the summary report of the 2017 results.